 GAP: Good Agricultural Practices.
 These are specific farming techniques that help to grow food that is safe and sustainable, whilst caring for the long term health of the land and environment.

 GMO: Genetically Modified Organism.
-An organism whose DNA has been genetically engineered for select characteristics deemed favourable.
+An organism whose DNA has been genetically engineered for select characteristics deemed favorable.

 Hyper-local food: Food grown and eaten in the same place with extremely low food miles. e.g. restaurant roof-top farming.

-Independent farmer: A farmer who owns and operates their farm with minimal influence from organisations.
+Independent farmer: A farmer who owns and operates their farm with minimal influence from organizations.